reepjyoti/MoveIT/README.md

 ## Application description ##

 An application for transporting packages through crowd sourcing drivers acting as movers.
-It is bla-bla car for packages.
+It is "BlaBla Cars" for packages.

 MoveIt is an application for :
 1) students and the larger crowd who lives in a place but need to sometimes or even frequently transfer stuff like for example a bag of winter clothes from home.